XYOracleNetwork-v1/sdk-core-nodejs/README.md

   yarn install
 ```

+### Build

 Once the dependencies are installed run

 ```sh
   yarn build
 ```

+### Running the project

 This will transpile the TypeScript into javascript and link the local packages together.

-To start a reference implementation of a base-node that can perform bound-witnesses as a server run
+To start a reference implementation of a base-node that can perform bound-witnesses as a server run:

 ```sh
   node packages/base-node